 Massey Business School’s vision is inclusive of Māori and aims to conduct research and teaching that is relevant and accessible to Māori.
 Te Au Rangahau is one vehicle through which these aspirations are being achieved.
 As academics, our intention is to do research that empowers Māori and contributes to Māori aspirations and wellbeing.

 Dr Farah Rangikoepa Palmer is a director of the Māori Business and Leadership Centre and a senior lecturer in the School of Management, Massey Business School, Massey University.

 Farah’s academic focus is sport sociology, sport management, leadership and governance as they relate to Māori and women in particular.

 She was a member of the New Zealand women’s rugby team (Black Ferns) from for eleven years, and captained the team to three World Cups.
 Her work in sport and women’s rugby was acknowledged in 2007 when she became an Officer of the New Zealand Order of Merit (ONZM) and she was inducted into the World Rugby Hall of Fame in 2014.

 Farah remains engaged in the sporting world as a weekly newspaper sport columnist and an independent director of the New Zealand Māori Rugby Board and was recently elected to the board of New Zealand Rugby.
 She has helped lead the Young Women in Leadership Programme and Māori Mentoring Programmes at Massey.

-Dr Jason Paul Mika is a senior lecturer in the School of Management, Massey University at Palmerston North, and a director of Te Au Rangahau, the Māori Business & Leadership Research Centre.
+Dr Jason Paul Mika is a senior lecturer in the School of Management, Massey University at Palmerston North, and a director of Te Au Rangahau, the Māori Business and Leadership Research Centre.

 Jason’s research interests are indigenous entrepreneurship and management and indigenous methodologies in business research.